TotallyInformation/node-red-contrib-uibuilder/docs/README.md

-# uibuilder Documentation
+# uibuilder Technical Documentation

-This is the developer documentation for uibuilder v2.
+uibuilder is a low-code solution for building data-driven web sites and web apps.

+It works in conjunction with Node-RED.